brianm/dx/README.md

 # TODO
 ## Support TTL Announcements

 We should be able to make an announcement with a TTL.
 If a srv is posted with a TTL, a renew link will be available which can be used to extend the ttl to a new duration.

+## Sidecar Service

+Allow dx to start as a sidecar service for another service -- it will post and maintain an announcement on behalf of that service as long as it runs.
+This generally isn't as reliable as the service doing the announcement itself, but is still pretty useful :-)

 # API
 ## Basic service registration: